At a glance

 Vanguard Brokerage Services is not ideal for expert-level investors seeking the flexibility of extended-hours trading or access to alternative investments like cryptocurrencies.

 - No Extended-Hours Trading Windows.
-Vanguard Brokerage Services doesn’t offer extended-hours trading windows.
+Vanguard Brokerage Services doesn’t offer extended-hours fund or stock trading windows.
 If you’re a confident investor or trader looking to take advantage of market moves or breaking news in Asia or Europe, consider a trading platform that does offer such flexibility.

 - No Direct Forex or Cryptocurrency Trading.
 With no direct forex or cryptocurrency access, Vanguard’s self-directed brokerage isn’t suitable for investors seeking exposure to certain alternative asset classes.
-Investing in forex and crypto carries unique risks not present in traditional stock and fund investing, so the practice isn’t appropriate for novices anyway, but more experienced investors could find this deficiency problematic.
+Investing in forex and crypto carries unique risks not present in traditional stock and fund investing, so the practice isn’t appropriate for novices anyway, but more experienced investors with sophisticated financial goals could find this deficiency problematic.

 - No Human-Managed Portfolios Option for Investors With Less Than $50,000 in Qualifying Assets.
 Vanguard’s portfolio management services, offered through Vanguard Personal Advisor Services, are reserved for investors with at least $50,000 in qualifying Vanguard assets.
 If you’re young or lack ample savings, this minimum could be prohibitive.
-That said, Vanguard Digital Advisor Services has a lower minimum ($3,000) and partly replicates the Personal Advisor Services experience.
+That said, Vanguard Digital Advisor Services has a lower minimum ($3,000) and partly replicates the Personal Advisor Services experience with semi-custom asset allocation.

 With no commissions on most trades and thousands of low-cost Vanguard and non-Vanguard funds to choose from, the possibilities for Vanguard brokerage clients are virtually endless.